Jacrac04/DFM-Bot/README.md

 ### Setup And Use For Repl
 1. Go to the [repl.it site](https://repl.it/@Jacrac04/DFM-Bot#main.py) for this project and click fork.
 It is important you create your own version as repl shares one instance between everyone, so people may be able to get your Dr Frost password.
 Once you have done this you can run it.
 2. Enter your login details - Ensure that your [Dr frost account](https://www.drfrostmaths.com/account.php) is not linked to google or another service. [(Check here)](https://www.drfrostmaths.com/account.php)
-3. Enter a question url.
+3. Enter a question url or the AAID.
-    - This should look like `https://www.drfrostmaths.com/do-question.php?aaid=12345678`
+    - This should look like `https://www.drfrostmaths.com/do-question.php?aaid=12345678` or `12345678`
     - make sure that there is nothing else like `qnum=5` in it.
 4. Select manual or auto submit.
     - Auto submit lets you enter the amount of the questions for it to answer and it will go through and answer them for you.
 After clicking start, if you refresh your Dr forst page you should see questions being answered.